 Two major gifts in 2015 facilitated the completion of Hillel's top-to-bottom renovation.
 All educational learning communities now reflect the school's mission to deliver an inspiring, modern curriculum to students in an environment where they can master skills in creativity, collaboration, communication and critical thinking, relevant skills that will help them succeed in the world they are inheriting.
 The first phase of Hillel's renovation included an Innovation Hub, greenhouse, new art, science and music rooms, as well as the new miznon (cafe) and mercaz, or heart of the school.
 The renovation of the upstairs 7-8 wing followed.
 It now integrates disciplines and responds to middle-grade students' desire for self-directed study, creativity, and flexibility.
 Subsequent gifts resulted in the creation of our new kindergarten, 1-2, 3-4, and 5-6 learning communities, designed with the understanding that one's environment has a direct impact on motivation and achievement.
 We have just completed our 60th year, and are excited about the next 60!

 Hillel is accredited by ISACS (Independent School Association of Central States) and is a member of the community day school organization, Prizmah, NAIS (National Association of Independent Schools), ISM (Independent School Management), and EdLeader21, a national network of school and district leaders focused on integrating the 4Cs (Critical thinking, Communication, Collaboration, and Creativity) into education.
 Our ECC is NAEYC-accredited.
-Hillel Day School does not discriminate in violation of the law.
+Hillel Day School does not discriminate, as provided by law.